nipy/nipype/doc/devel/interface_devel.rst

 Command line executable
 =======================
 As with all interfaces command line wrappers need to have inputs defined.
-Command line input spec has to inherit from CommandLineInputSpec which adds two extra inputs: environ (a dictionarry of environmental variables), and args (a string defining extra flags).
+Command line input spec has to inherit from CommandLineInputSpec which adds two extra inputs: environ (a dictionary of environmental variables), and args (a string defining extra flags).
  In addition input spec can define the relation between the inputs and the generated command line.
 To achieve this we have adde two metadata: argstr
  (string defining how the argument should be formated) and position (number defining the order of the arguments).
 For example